Connect With Us

 "Deer Talk" Activity This is a predator and prey activity for the playground.

 EPA's website has a downloadable pamphlet for grades 4 and 5.
 The pamphlet includes: fill in the blanks, unscramble words, use math skills, do a crossword puzzle, and put together a game to learn about the effects of reducing, reusing, and recycling waste on climate change.
 Trash and Climate Change (PDF) (11 pp, 399K)

 Friendship Mobiles (Science/Art Activity) In this activity, children discuss how the different elements of nature (the sun, wind, clouds, rain, etc.) can be their "friends."
 Then they will make a mobile showing their different "friends."
 As an alternative, silhouettes of endangered species could be used.
-Here are links to endangered species coloring books and coloring pages that could provide the silhouettes: EPA "Save Our Species" coloring book, Endangered Species Coloring Book, Hawaiian Endangered Animals, Color Your World,
+Here are links to endangered species coloring books and coloring pages that could provide the silhouettes: EPA "Save Our Species" coloring book, Endangered Species Coloring Book, Color Your World,

 Make Your Own Paper from recycled materials